helenmvas/wiserair/wp-content/plugins/plugin-organizer/readme.txt

 Note: If you are having troubles you can view the documentation by going to http://www.jsterup.com/dev/wordpress/plugins/plugin-organizer/documentation/

 == Frequently Asked Questions ==
+Q. I upgraded and the metabox has disappeared from the post edit screen where I can enable/disable plugins.

+A. Go to the Plugin Organizer settings page and click the button under selective plugin loading to turn it on.
+During the upgrade process selective plugin loading got turned off.

 Q. How do I enable the selective plugin loading functionality?

-A. Go to the Plugin Organizer settings page and check the enable radio button under selective plugin loading.
+A. Go to the Plugin Organizer settings page and click the button under selective plugin loading to turn it on.
 Then visit your homepage.
-Finally return to the Plugin Organizer settings page and see if the enable radio button is still checked.
+Finally return to the Plugin Organizer settings page and see if the button is still set to on.
 If it is not then you are running an old version of the MU component.
 Copy the PluginOrganizerMU.class.php file to the mu-plugins folder then deactivate and reactivate the plugin.
 Repeat these steps to ensure that the plugin is working.
 Remember that you will need to update the PluginOrganizerMU.class.php file whenever the plugin is updated and check your settings afterward.

 Q. Does this plugin work with wordpress multi-site?